AVSLab/basilisk/src/simulation/utilities/bskLogging.rst

     bskLogging.setDefaultLogLevel(bskLogging.WARNING)

 The verbosity options are listed in the table above.
+Note that this command must be included at the very beginning of the Basilisk simulation script, certainly before the call for ``SimulationBaseClass.SimBaseClass()``.

 Changing Verbosity for a Particular BSK Module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^